rita-barbosa/LAPR4-2324/docs/1221933/lapr4/sprinta/readme.md

-# 1170000 - John Doe - Sprint A - Self Assessment
+# 1221933 - Ana Guterres - Sprint A - Self Assessment

 **This section is mandatory for students of LAPR4**